DRealG-Collab/DRealG-Collab/README.md

 I'm Olugbemiga Ojumu, and you can call me Olu for short.
 I'm the Co-founder and COO at Becoming YOU Academy and a Software Test Automation Engineer in the making.

-🌱 I’m currently learning about how to use JavaScript and Python for Test automation and
+🌱 I’m currently learning about how to use JavaScript and Python for Test automation

 👯 I’m looking to collaborate in this regard, and would appreciate your support in making this a reality for me.